boneskull/core/README.md

 $ sx update
 ```

-It will update the Socket Express system folder and dependencies
+It will update the Socket Express system folder and dependencies depending on your global installed version

 Classes
 =============